Skip to Main Content

 The Overnight Logic in San Sebastián

 San Sebastián hotels segment into a few clear types.
 At the upper end of the market, large-footprint properties like Hotel Maria Cristina operate with Belle Époque grandeur and a full range of services, while Nobu Hotel San Sebastián brings a global brand format into the city.
 Akelarre positions itself around its restaurant rather than its rooms, making the gastronomic experience the organizing logic of the stay.
 Hotel Villa Favorita and Hotel Arima & Spa occupy different segments of the boutique tier.
-Lasala Plaza's claim is geographic and editorial: a Michelin-recognized property in the old town itself, priced from approximately $181 per night, with the port directly in view and the pintxo circuit within walking distance of the front door.
+Lasala Plaza's claim is geographic and editorial: a Michelin-recognized property in the old town itself, priced from approximately $181 per night, with the port directly in view and the pintxo circuit within walking distance.
 That combination of recognition, location, and price point is not common in San Sebastián's tighter historic center.

 Planning the Stay